Getting Started with Pointed Pen Modern Calligraphy

 You’ll probably want to try them both out although left handers should be able to get away with the straight pen.
 This pen is low-priced and will hold the suggested nibs securely, plus they’re really easy to insert.

-I wouldn’t advise that you buy the plastic speedball oblique pen though, despite the tempting price - go for this one instead.
+I wouldn’t advise that you buy the plastic speedball oblique pen though (like I first did), despite the tempting price - go for this one instead.
 It’s comfortable and will create that all-important angle. just shift your paper rather than your hand or seating position.

-As a beginner you’ll want a nib that’s not too flexible but can still give you those thick and thin strokes whilst lettering the alphabet without too many problems.
-The Zebra G and the Manuscript G Handwriting Nib are both great options.
+As a beginner to pointed pen modern calligraphy, you’ll want a nib that’s not too flexible but can still give you those thick and thin strokes whilst lettering the alphabet without too many problems.
+The Zebra G and the Manuscript G Handwriting Nib are two of the best nibs for beginners.

-I’d suggest buying 2 or 3 so that you have another one on standby as, like with all nibs, they won’t last forever (no matter how hard you try!)
+I’d suggest buying 2 or 3 so that you have another one on standby as, like with all nibs, they won’t last forever (no matter how hard you wish!)

 5. Window cleaning fluid

-You’ll need to prepare your new nibs by removing the protective coating applied in the manufacturing stage which keeps them rust-free.
-Unfortunately it resists ink which isn’t what you want and will prevent the ink from flowing down the nib.
+You’ll need to prepare your new calligraphy nibs by removing the protective coating applied in the manufacturing stage which keeps them rust-free.
+As it resists ink it’ll prevent the ink from flowing down the nib if you don’t - you want you nib to have an even coverage of ink.

-My favourite method is using window cleaner.
-Simply place the nib into the pen holder then dip it into the fluid for around 20 seconds then rinse it in water after.
+My favourite method of preparing calligraphy nibs is using window cleaner as it’s convenient to keep a small jar on the desk as well as effective.
+Simply place the nib into the pen holder then dip it into the fluid for around 20 seconds then rinse in water and dry.

 Alternatively, gently scrub the nib with an old toothbrush and a little toothpaste or washing up liquid on both sides.